Valve Spring Free Length

-After removing the valve from the cylinder head and cleaning, it should be inspected for:
+After removing the valve from the cylinder head cleaning it, and inspected for:

-No margin: The margin of the valve will get pounded.
-If the margin is to thin the valve will heat up and burn prematurely.
+No margin: The margin of the valve gets pounded.
+If the margin is to thin, the valve heats up and burn prematurely.

-Pitting, Burning, and Cracks : This usually happens to exhaust valves, because they run hotter than the intake valves do.
-Exhaust valves are typically made out of high quality stainless steel.
-But they don't benefit from the cool air and fuel the intake valve receives on the intake stroke.
-Valves will burn when they’re left open during combustion and exposed to extreme temperatures.
+Pitting, Burning, and Cracks: This usually happens to exhaust valves, because they run hotter than the intake valves do.
+Exhaust valves are typically made out of high-quality stainless steel.
+But they don't benefit from the fresh air /fuel charge the intake valve receives on the intake stroke.
 As the spring weakens, the valve sticks open a little longer.
+Valves burn when they're left open during combustion and exposed to extreme temperatures.

-Cupped Heads: Once the head is cupped or mushroomed, the valve must be replaced.
+Cupped Heads: Replace the valve if the head is cupped or mushroomed.

 Stretching: Stretching is the narrowing of the neck above the head.
 This affects the length of the valve.